luhcas/Opencast-Matterhorn/modules/opencast-engage-player/trunk/README.txt

 After this you should be able to include the project in Eclipse.

+IMPORTANT: Remove the settings.xml again.
+Matterhorn won´t build in case you set the repository url.

 -------------------

-If you use maven for building instead of FlexBuilder:
+If you use maven for testing instead of FlexBuilder:

 Make sure that Flash Player is available on your clathpath;